Hummelt/Capstone-Project/README.md

 ## Exploratory Data Analysis

-*Goal*: The focus is on getting an understanding about the customer's buying habits and their locations.
+The main goal is to get an understanding about the buying habits of Olist's customers and their location.

-Where are the customers from?
+So, where are the customers from?

-Customers live in 4,119 unique cities in 27 unique states.
+Olist's customers live in 4,119 (unique) cities in 27 (unique) states.

 ![Dataset](pics/Top_50_cities.png)

 ![Dataset](pics/Top_states.png)

-The imbalanced distribution accross cities and states need to be kept in mind when drawing conclusions of statistical nature.
+The distribution accross cities and states is imbalanced and need to be kept in mind when drawing conclusions.

 ![Dataset](pics/Top_50_zip_codes.png)

-There are 14,994 unique zip code prefixes.
+There are 14,994 (unique) zip code prefixes.

-*When did customers join?*
+So when did Olist's customers join?

-The date of the first order is assumed to be the user sign-up date.
+We assume the sign-up date of a user to be the first time of an order.

 ![Dataset](pics/New_customers_daily.png)